The Abstraction of Benjamin Bratton

 “While some lines and frames are more physically tangible than others, for the political geography of The Stack, it is the physicality of abstraction that is at the center of things.” — The Stack: On Software and Sovereignty

 Benjamin Bratton is a digital philosopher, sociologist, and design expert whose work largely employs explicit abstraction.
 In the same vein that I profiled author and work in The Abstraction of Jordan Peterson, I wish to do so for Bratton.
 Like Peterson, Bratton has an usually high rate of reference to abstraction, and they also both refer to it terms of ‘mapping’, which is a crucial epistemological advance.
-It is integral to his thesis The Stack: On Software and Sovereignty, in which the word ‘abstract’ and its derivatives appears 90 times, including ‘abstraction’ at 45, and ‘abstracted’ at 16.
+But there are vast differences in the things they map and conclusions they come to, Peterson representing a failure to abstract society.
+Abstraction is integral to Bratton’s thesis The Stack: On Software and Sovereignty, in which the word ‘abstract’ and its derivatives appears 90 times, including ‘abstraction’ at 45, and ‘abstracted’ at 16.
 Here is a great review of The Stack by Roger Whitson.

 Unlike Peterson, The Stack appears to dovetail with Marxist analysis with its emphasis on the relations of production, noted in another deep review The Stack to Come: On Benjamin Bratton’s The Stack, whereas Peterson disdains Marxism altogether for its postmodern incarnation.
 This is an important point of departure, as Marxism in the abstract sense is an indispensable approach to resolving the inequities and pathologies of capitalism (contrary to the caricature of socialism being inherently untenable and brutal).
 I contend Bratton’s approach fits within my definition of meta-Marxism.